mrlux/flickrGal/README.md

 <div id="flickrgal" data-collections='["My Collection", "Another Collection"]'></div>
 ```

 > Note - remember not to use your api key for anything important in production, I haven't provided any method for storing api keys here.
-That bit is up to you.
+That bit's up to you.

 # Configuration
 ### Image Ratio